-Another popular option is to walk from Bastion Point (or Mission Bay) back around the waterfront and rejoin the bus at Kelly Tarlton's Sea Life Aquarium (Stop 3), just past the entrance.
+Another popular option is to walk from Bastion Point (or Mission Bay) back around the waterfront and re-join the bus at Kelly Tarlton’s Sea Life Aquarium (Stop 9), just past the entrance.

 This is an easy, flat walk and is very pleasant on a fine day.
 It will take you approximately 30 minutes to walk around Tamaki Drive to Kelly Tarlton’s.

 Bastion Point History

 From the Savage Memorial, you’ll be able to see the Ngāti Whātua marae (meeting house).
 The Ngāti Whātua tribe originally held large areas of land around Auckland.
 Most of it was bought or confiscated by European colonisers, but the tribe still graciously gave Takaparawhā (Bastion Point) to the Crown to establish a defence post in 1885.

 From 1885 until the end of WWII, Bastion Point was used on and off as a coastal defence post.
 Much of the original fort was used to build the Savage Memorial and little remains of the gun battery site.